arcus-azure/arcus/community/blog/2021-10 Making the secret store more powerful in Arcus.Security v1.4/README.md

 In any case, you'll have to interact in a different way with the secret store.
 That's where this new feature comes into play.

-Starting from v1.4 we allow secret providers to be registered with an unique name.
+Starting from v1.4, we allow secret providers to be registered with a unique name.
 This name will be used to later retrieve the provider so choose wisely.
-The environment variable secret provider can for example be registered with `"EnvironmentVariables"`:
+The environment variable secret provider can, for example, be registered with the name `"EnvironmentVariables"`:

 ```csharp
 Host.CreateDefaultBuilder()